rschristopher/ischristtrue.com/src/truth.md

 This is what people mean by God.

-!!! warning "limits of logic"
+!!! warning "Limits of Logic and Reason"
     Importantly, we are now
      at the limits of logic
      and reason.